- Get A Free Quote or

 Deer are important, however.
 They are the main reproductive host for the adult aged Blacklegged ticks which are also capable of transmitting Lyme disease.

-Mosquito Squad of Southern New Hampshire is dedicated to keeping you safe from Lyme disease with our tick intensive control and prevention program.
+Mosquito Squad of Southern New Hampshire is dedicated to keeping you safe from Lyme disease with our tick intensive control and prevention program in the Portsmouth area.
 Our program combines safe and effective barrier sprays that kill adult ticks with our tick trap applications which target baby nymph ticks.
 This enables us to break the life cycle and the chain of disease.

 Tick traps interrupt the life cycle of the tick eliminating the tick before it has a chance to spread infection to you, your loved ones or your pets.
 Tick traps are environmentally friendly and contain cotton that is treated with a tick-killing chemical.
 The mice take the treated cotton back to their nests where the larval and nymphal tick perishes from exposure to the tick killing chemical.
 The tick then never reaches a level of maturity that will enable it to feed from a human host.
 The traps are safe for the rodents, and even help them out in feathering their nests!
 Tick traps can reduce the chance of coming into contact with a tick on your treated property by up to 97%.

-Mosquito Squad of Southern New Hampshire is a mosquito and tick control system that virtually eliminates mosquitoes, ticks and other flying pests from your yard when using our barrier spray.
+Mosquito Squad of Southern New Hampshire's barrier treatment virtually eliminates mosquitoes, ticks and other flying pests from your yard.
 We also provide special event and commercial barrier control sprays.
 Mosquitoes and ticks are carriers of West Nile Virus and Lyme disease.
-Take back your yard by implementing the Mosquito Squad barrier control spray system throughout this spring and summer.
+Take back your yard by implementing the Mosquito Squad barrier control treatment system throughout this spring and summer.
 At Mosquito Squad of Southern New Hampshire, our motto is Live Free or Die.